techascent/tech.ml.dataset/README.md

 Conversion back into sequences of maps is very efficient and we have support for writing the dataset back out to csv, tsv, and gzipped varieties of those.

-`tech.ml.dataset` is a professional tool for working with datasets.

 ## Mini Walkthrough

 ```clojure